SUDDEN IMPACT (Theatrical Release USA 1983)

 Buy a ticket?
 Yes?
 No?
 Maybe?

 Maybe.
+This is an interesting film and tells a comical story with the help of Kenan Thompson and Kel Mitchell.
 If you enjoy comedy along the Jim Varney style, you’ll most likely enjoy Good Burger.

 Video Critique Available Here: